Top 12 High Protein Vegetables

 Vegetable Sources of Protein

-Of course when you think of plant-based protein you probably immediately think of beans (legumes) and soy products like tofu and tempeh.
+Of course when you think of plant-based protein you probably immediately think of beans (legumes), tofu recipes and tempeh.
 Those items are plant-based and have a good amount of protein but today I want to focus on the protein content in more traditional vegetables like broccoli, avocado and spinach.
 So let’s chat about the top 12!

 Lima Beans